 With youth a major focus of our work for the last decade, in 2018, we launched Youth for the Ocean to help significantly grow our work on youth engagement and leadership development.
 With a special push around World Oceans Day each year, we engage and empower youth for action in collaboration with others around the world.

-The Ocean Project punches far above its weight, with a lean but effective team of two full-time and two half-time staff, plus several bright and innovative student interns, and great volunteers helping on our advisory councils.
-We are dedicated to supporting our network of partner organizations advance solutions-oriented action for our ocean.
+The Ocean Project punches far above its weight, with a lean but extremely dedicated and effective team of three, plus a couple of awesome consultants, and great volunteers helping on our advisory councils.
+We also depend on innovative and enterprising student interns year-round.

 Strategies for Achieving our Mission

-• Provide additional services to our partner network to help them achieve their conservation missions
+- Provide additional services to our partner network to help them achieve their conservation missions